sestaton/Transposome/README.md

     yum install -y glibc.i686 gcc-c++ git ncbi-blast+ curl -L cpanmin.us | perl - git://github.com/sestaton/Transposome.git

-If you run into issues, it may be easier to download the latest [release](https://github.com/sestaton/Transposome/releases) and install manually (see the [troubleshooting](https://github.com/sestaton/Transposome/wiki/Troubleshooting) page for more information) with the following commands.
+It is **highly** recommended that you use these methods to install and update Transposome and not try to install manually.
+However, if you run into issues, it is possible to download the latest [release](https://github.com/sestaton/Transposome/releases) and install manually (see the [troubleshooting](https://github.com/sestaton/Transposome/wiki/Troubleshooting) page for more information) with the following commands.

     tar xzf Transposome.tar.gz
     cd Transposome